 - the development of a new strategy of the German government on global health ;

 - strengthening Germany's position in international global health processes and bodies;

 - the establishment of a Global Health Hub Germany (GHHG).

 In addition to the dialogue about the recommendations with the federal ministries, the IAB discussed the recommendations with the Subcommittee on Global Health of the German Bundestag.
-Afterwards, the results were presented to the public at a specialist event.
+Afterwards, the results were presented to the public at a special event.

-The Global Health Hub Germany (GHHG) was established as a networking and information platform in Germany for national and international actors in the field of global health in order to close the existing gap of an interdisciplinary forum for dealing with specific topics in global health and developing multi-stakeholder initiatives and intersectoral partnerships.
+The Global Health Hub Germany (GHHG) was established as a networking and information platform in Germany for national and international actors in the field of global health in order to close the existing gap of an interdisciplinary forum for dealing with specific topics in global health and support the development of multi-stakeholder initiatives and intersectoral partnerships.
 As a platform, the Hub aims in particular to bring together different stakeholders in the fields of science, economy, civil society, politics, and in the sectors of health, environment, climate, food, agriculture, education, and research.
 The Hub promotes cross-sectoral and multi-stakeholder exchanges and contributes to an improved coordination between these actors.
 In addition, it supports the initiation of new and innovative cross-sectoral and multi-stakeholder partnerships and enables the creation of new alliances and projects.
 GIZ provides the secretariat for the GHHG and is responsible for the technical and conceptual planning as well as the implementation of its activities.
 In this context, several events with high-ranking guests, such as the Global Health Talk in June 2019, have already been conducted.